Pprave1/Amazon_Vine_Analysis/README.md

  ![helpfulvotes_totalvotes](https://user-images.githubusercontent.com/92768044/159162729-3e7dafda-f049-4797-ac9d-22a4007f5814.png)

- Then created dataframe that retrieves all the rows wherea areview was wriiten as part paid Vine Program,vine ==Y and unpaid,vine ==N,then the 5-start reviews and percentage of 5-star reviews for both types.
+ Then created dataframe that retrieves all the rows wherea a review was wriiten as part paid Vine Program,vine ==Y and unpaid,vine ==N,then the 5-start reviews and percentage of 5-star reviews for both types.

  Pleases see below image of result